 A listening comprehension exercise and art activity rolled into one.

-This activity is not your average colouring sheet!
+This activity is not your average coloring sheet!
 The resource includes:

-- a choice of four pictures for students to colour and decorate
+- a choice of four pictures for students to color and decorate

 - 4 short texts with related listening comprehension questions for the teacher to read